danielharrell/SumLect2015/Lost_Idea_LA.md

 environmental science and neuroscience, and traditional ones, too.

-And this same impression of breadth is given in the way defenses of liberal education present its skills apart from subjects.
+This same impression of breadth is given in the way defenses of liberal education present its skills apart from subjects.
 You can indeed learn anything, then, in learning *how* to learn.
 And this encompasses a range of skills